BackyardCoding/my-travel-plans/README.md

 # Travel Destinations

 A simple app to keep track of destinations I'd like to visit.
 This is the first committed respository of MDumbuya.
+The development of this repository has stopped.

 ## Description
 The depicted code of the repository was developed as part of Udactity Nanodegree _Cloud DevOps Engineer_ program.